ahaborte918/vpn/README.md

 </p>
 <p>

-Once you have logged into your Proton VPN account on the VM, you will select “Downloads” and choose to download the “Windows” version.
-Once the application Proton VPN is installed we will log in using the credentials we used when setting up a free account on Proton VPN.
-Then connect to the VPN through the installed app.
-See EXAMPLE 4B when this steps are completed.
+Now scroll down the and select “Downloads" tab.
+Here we will choose which OS we want to download our VPN.
+In our case “Windows” is the correct one (as shown in EXAMPLE 4B).
+Once the download completes the application is now installed so we will log in using the credentials created to set up the free account.

 </p>
 <br />